urastogi885/drrt-star/README.md

 # Mutli-Robot-MPNet

 ## Implementation of dRRT*
-- Clone the repo and switch to project directory:
+- Open the terminal, clone the repo and switch to project directory:
 ```
 git clone https://github.com/urastogi885/multi-robot-mpnet.git
 cd multi-robot-mpnet/